Safe Congregation Policy

-Some incidents or allegations in the RE or other children or youth programs may involve behavior that is not clearly child abuse, but may be in other ways deemed inappropriate by a parent, by the DLRE, or by the RE Committee.
+Some incidents or allegations in the RE or other children or youth programs may involve behavior that is not clearly child abuse, but may be in other ways deemed inappropriate by a parent, by the DLRE, or by the RE Team.
 In such cases, a Response Team may be called together to review the situation and decide what action to take.

-Other Responsibilities of the Board of Trustees
+Other Responsibilities of the Board

-The NUUC Board of Trustees will make the final determination of any additional consequences appropriate to the violation of this policy, including, but not limited to, termination of a staff person (except for the minister), and any additional action in the case of volunteers beyond that for which the Response Team is authorized.
+The NUUC Board will make the final determination of any additional consequences appropriate to the violation of this policy, including, but not limited to, immediate termination of a staff person (except for the minister), and any additional action in the case of volunteers beyond that for which the Response Team is authorized.

 - The PWR-UUA Regional Lead

 - The Director of the Department of Ministry of the UUA

 - The Ministerial Fellowship Committee of the UUA